conema/TransE-pyspark/README.md

 $SPARK_HOME/sbin/start-slave.sh spark://s01:7077
 ```

 11. You are ready to execute TransE!
-Execute this comand on the master
+Execute this command on the master
 ```
-/opt/spark-3.0.1-bin-hadoop2.7/bin/spark-submit --deploy-mode cluster --master yarn --executor-cores 4 --executor-memory 16g example.py
+/opt/spark-3.0.1-bin-hadoop2.7/bin/spark-submit --master spark://s01:7077  --executor-cores 4 --executor-memory 14g example.py
 ```

 12. Remember to do `terraform destroy` to delete your EC2 instances